andre-sa/logitech-macros/README.md

 ## ⚠️ Important

 The use of scripts is illegal for most games.
-Use on your own.
+Use at your own risk.